-- Multiple document information changes (i.e. increase or decrease in income to meet approval guidelines) - Power of Attorney - Application and verification documentation contain inconsistent or contradictory information (i.e. addresses are not consistent with loan origination information regarding Applicant's primary residence) - There appears to be a relationship between the underwriter and the applicant - Credit report indicates alerts (i.e. mismatched address) - Applicant has an employer listed as one of our vendors - Applicant uses or has used different names or aliases - Applicant's signature does not match other signatures on produced documents - Court documents, i.e. divorce decrees, do not contain a date of filing with the court - System Generated Duplicate Account Information Warning warns of duplicate social security number, property address, mortgage loan number, or applicant email address - System Generated Returning Applicant Warning warns of applicant with multiple applications in the portal
+- Multiple document information changes (i.e. increase or decrease in income to meet approval guidelines) - Power of Attorney - Application and verification documentation contain inconsistent or contradictory information (i.e. addresses are not consistent with loan origination information regarding Applicant's primary residence) - There appears to be a relationship between the underwriter and the applicant - Applicant has an employer listed as one of our vendors - Applicant uses or has used different names or aliases - Applicant's signature does not match other signatures on produced documents - Court documents, i.e. divorce decrees, do not contain a date of filing with the court - System Generated Duplicate Account Information Warning warns of duplicate social security number, property address, mortgage loan number, or applicant email address - System Generated Returning Applicant Warning warns of applicant with multiple applications in the portal